 Val & Kar Rent A Car - Plovdiv, Bulgaria

 If you ask Bulgarians which is the one city you absolutely must visit while you’re in Bulgaria, everyone will point to Plovdiv.
-The second largest city in Bulgaria (after Sofia) Plovdiv has something to offer to anyone starting from trendy restaurants, bars and cafes, trough picturesque old-style Bulgarian houses all the way to Roman ruins and an absolutely beautiful Roman amphitheater.
-Currently, everything and everyone in Plovdiv focuses their efforts in making it absolutely amazing for 2019 – when the city will be the European Culture Capital and we can’t wait to see all ongoing projects there completed – it will be beautiful!
+The second largest city in Bulgaria (after Sofia), Plovdiv has something to offer to anyone.
+Ranging from trendy restaurants, bars and cafes, trough picturesque old-style Bulgarian houses all the way to Roman ruins and an absolutely beautiful Roman amphitheater, Plovdiv is one of the finest leisure destinations.
+In 2019, the city was named the European Culture Capital and has ever since been one of the most popular destinations for visitors across the globe.
+Visitors coming to this maverick destination can rent a car from Plovdiv Airport and create a customised schedule for themselves.
+Visiting the place for the first time?
+Do not bother yourself with the hustle of the public transport; instead, get a rented car from the huge fleet of Val & Kar Rent A Car and make your stay enjoyable!

 One of the really interesting facts about Plovdiv is that it ranks amongst the 10 oldest cities in the world according to the http://www.wonderslist.com/ website and lots of other online resources.
 Prior to becoming a major Roman city, Plovdiv was a Thracian settlement and during the ages it has also been ruled by Byzantine and the Ottoman Empire.